3453-315h/tsh/README.md

 Telegram Shell is a python script that allows to comunicate to your Linux server via Telegram API (with bots).

 Telegram Shell also allows communication from your Linux server to Telegram.
+Messages can be sent using a FIFO or a socket.

  <br>